caropinzon/groupgFA/README.md

 We have built 5 distinct algorithms to harness and wrangle two different datasets (dev.csv or MBD_FA2.csv).
 There is a selection of both human-assisted step-by-step guides to give you control when running the algorithms, and other purely automatic algorithms.

-###Installation
+###Installation & Setting Up
-To install our package, just paste the folloing line in your terminal: **sudo pip3 install groupgfa**
+To install our package, just paste the folloing line in your terminal: **sudo pip3 install groupgfa**.
+Afterward you can import our package to any of your python files by adding th following line to your code: **install groupgfa**

 ###Implementation
 For each of the different **algorithms** you only have to call them with a dataframe as the input.
 For example, you can perform the Automated Data Cleaning algorithm by typing groupgFA.autoClean(df) with a dataframe that you select.